AlekPawlowski/wita_projekt/README.md

 ## scenarios:
-    - if user gonna be removed by admin, then all estates that belongs to that account change the keeper status to unassign and needs to be assing manualy in every estate details
+    - if user gonna be blocked by admin, then all estates that belongs to that account change the keeper status to unassign and needs to be assing manualy in every estate details - to think about it
     - there is a possibility to add only failures, so there is no need to change whole state each time when some flaw will happen

 ## summary: